Mother's Day Manifesto

 My understanding of life will change and a different meaning of life will slowly evolve.
 What I knew to be true or absolute or real or fair about the world has been challenged so I'm finding my way, moment-to-moment in this new place.

 Things that once seemed important to me are barely thoughts any longer.
-I notice life's suffering more- hungry children, the homeless and the destitute, a mother’s harsh voice toward her young child- an elderly person struggling with the door, an animal being hurt.
-There are so many things about the world which I now struggle to understand.
+I notice suffering more- hungry children, the homeless and the destitute, a mother’s harsh voice toward her young child- an elderly person struggling with the door, an animal being hurt.
+There are so many things about the world that I now struggle to understand.

 There are some questions, I've learned, which are simply unanswerable.

-So please don’t tell me that “ God has a plan ” for me.
-This, my friend, is between me and my God.
+So please don’t tell me that “God has a plan ” for me.
 Those platitudes slip far too easily from the mouths of those who tuck their own child into a safe, warm bed at night.
 Grieving families won’t wake up one day with everything ’okay’ and life back to normal.
 We have a new normal now.

 Don’t forget to say, “How are you really feeling this Mother’s Day?”
 Don’t forget that even if I have living children, my heart still aches for the one who is not here —for I am never quite complete without my child.